Buy OG Kush online

 OG Kush has been nominated as one of the “25 Greatest Strains of All Time” by High Times.
 It had even the highest lab-tested THC concentration at the Denver Cannabis Cup in 2013, testing at 24%.
 The list of cannabis cup awards is too high to count, because OG Kush is a part of so many phenotypes and crossbreeds.
 But, the main reason OG Kush is chosen for competitions is due to its solid, consistent across-the-board strength and enjoyability.

 THC levels of 19% drive a high that soothes the body and mind in equal measure.
-Delicious scents and tastes of citrus, pine, and fruit augment the high and will leave you craving another hit… and another.
+Delicious scents and tastes of citrus, pine, and fruit augment the high and will leave you craving another hit… and another such as Sherb cake.
 High concentrations of the terpenes myrcene, limonene, and caryophyllene underpin her recognisable aroma.

 Growers can easily achieve higher yields by employing basic training techniques.
 Topping early in the vegetative stage will force plants to produce multiple main stems and more flowering sites.
 Both main-lining and low-stress training will help keep her bushy and dense canopy under control and adequately aerated.